rezabehboudi/RPTRF/README.md

 sudo chmod +x RPTRF
 ```
 4. There are three options to get input DNA sequence:
-* Option 1:  Find sample sequnce from `dataset/Sample.fasta`.
+* Option 1:  Find sample sequence from `dataset/Sample.fasta`.
-* Option 2:  Download sequnce from NCBI ([GRCh38](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/))
+* Option 2:  Download sequence from NCBI ([GRCh38](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/))
-* Option 3:  Use your local DNA seuqnce in `.Fasta` format.
+* Option 3:  Use your local DNA sequence in `.Fasta` format.
-5. To run with  the defult settings rund the following command(the output file will be created in your current directory):
+5. To run the RPTRF with the default settings run the following command(the output file will be created in your current directory):
 ```
 ./RPTRF -s ../dataset/sample.fasta
 ```
-6. To use optional arguments use the follwoing command:
+6. To use optional arguments use the following command:

 ```
 ./RPTRF -s ../dataset/sample.fasta -m 100 -t 10